juhyunlee97/juhyunlee97.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: InnoCORE Postdoctoral Fellow at Korea Advanced Institute of Science and Technology (KAIST)
+subtitle: Postdoctoral Scholar at University of California, San Diego (UCSD)

 profile:
   align: right